-Our Retention Report uses the Rolling Retention formula, which measures how many users come back and do the retention event on or after any of the days listed across the top of the report.
+Rolling retention measures how many users come back and do the retention event on or after any of the days listed across the top of the report.
 So, if a user started a session between day 3 and 7, the user will be counted as retained under the “3 days”, “1 day”, and “0 days” columns.
 Any user who is counted as retained after the 30-day mark from when the Canvas was sent on the date in the left column will be counted under the “30 days” column in that row.

 Braze Retention Reports Components: